carlobagnoli/pranomer/taskell.md

 - Create a logo for the program
 - Add Priorities
 - Add task Weights
+- Add Color Tags with unicode characters
 - Add scroll for tasks
 - Add scroll for subtasks
-- Add Color Tags with unicode characters
-- Add a way to move a list
-- Refactor the persistent memory to a folder instead than a file
-- Add a file for persistent memory for the backlog list
+- Add scroll for backlog
-- Add a file for persistent memory for the done pile
+- Add scroll for done pile

 ## IN PROGRESS